-This paper presents the positive solution of the over 20 years open Loewy-Radwan conjecture (Theorem \ref{thm:main}).
+This paper presents the positive solution of the Loewy-Radwan conjecture, which has been open for more than twenty years (Theorem \ref{thm:main}).
 It belongs to a theory that started over 60 years ago by the famous Gerstenhaber \cite{Ger} result on linear spaces of nilpotent matrices of maximal dimension.
-An interested reader may wish to consider also some recent results in the area, s.a. \cite{KBO} by Kokol Bukov\v{s}ek and Omladi\v{c}, and \cite{dSPI,dSPII,dSPIII} by de Seguins Pazzis.
-It seems that spaces of matrices having more eigenvalues have been studied for the first time by Omladi\v{c} and \v{S}emrl in \cite{OS}.
-Let us present here some development of the problem.
+An interested reader may also wish to consider some recent results in the area, such as \cite{KBO} by Kokol Bukov\v{s}ek and Omladi\v{c}, and \cite{dSPI,dSPII,dSPIII} by de Seguins Pazzis.
+It seems that spaces of matrices satisfying more general conditions on eigenvalues have been studied for the first time by Omladi\v{c} and \v{S}emrl in \cite{OS}.
+We will first give a brief history of this theme.

-Throughout the paper fix positive integers $n$ and $k<n$ and suppose $V$ is a linear subspace of the space $M_n(\mathbb{C})$ of $n\times n$ complex matrices such that each member of $V$ has at most $k$ distinct eigenvalues.
-We are interested in the question how large such a space $V$ can be.
-The case when all the matrices are assumed nilpotent dates back to Gerstenhaber \cite{Ger} who proved that the dimension of a space of the kind is bounded by $\displaystyle{n\choose 2}$.
-Actually, Gerstenhaber proved the result for all fields with at least $n$ elements, and even this assumption was later omitted.
-Moreover, Gerstenhaber showed that when the maximal dimension is achieved the space is simultaneously similar to the space of all strictly upper triangular matrices.
-Consequently, a space of matrices having only one eigenvalue has dimension at most $\displaystyle{n\choose 2}+1$, and in the case of equality it is simultaneously similar to the space of upper triangular matrices with equal diagonal entries, see \cite{OS} and also \cite{dSP1} for generalization of these results to other fields.
-The paper \cite{OS} contains also the upper bounds for the dimensions of vector spaces of matrices having at most $k$ distinct eigenvalues when $k=2$ and $n$ is odd and when $k=n-1$ under some additional assumption on the space.
+Throughout the paper we fix positive integers $n$ and $k<n$ and suppose $V$ is a linear subspace of the space $M_n(\mathbb{C})$ of $n\times n$ complex matrices with the property that each member of $V$ has at most $k$ distinct eigenvalues.
+Here $\mathbb{C}$ can be replaced by any algebraically closed field of characteristic zero.
+We are interested in how large the dimension of such a space can be.
+The case when all the matrices are assumed nilpotent dates back to Gerstenhaber \cite{Ger}, who proved that the dimension of such a space is at most $\displaystyle{n\choose 2}$.
+Actually, Gerstenhaber proved the result for all fields with at least $n$ elements, and this assumption was later removed (cf.\ Sere\v{z}kin \cite{Ser}, and Mathes, Omladi\v{c}, Radjavi \cite{MOR}).
+Moreover, Gerstenhaber showed that when the maximal dimension is attained the space is simultaneously similar to the space of all strictly upper triangular matrices.
+Consequently, any space of matrices with only one eigenvalue has dimension at most $\displaystyle{n\choose 2}+1$, and in case of equality such a space is simultaneously similar to the space of upper triangular matrices with equal diagonal entries, see \cite{OS} and also \cite{dSP1} for a generalization of these results to other fields.
+The article \cite{OS} also contains the maximal possible dimension for a vector space of matrices with at most $k$ distinct eigenvalues when $k=2$ and $n$ is odd and when $k=n-1$ under some additional assumptions.
 In these two cases the spaces of maximal dimension were also classified in \cite{OS}.